Table of contents

 7. Next Steps: Extend the Pattern and Ship More Pipelines

-You’ve now seen the full pattern end-to-end: define “done” with one manual run, lock in a CSV output contract, then turn the repetitive steps into executable contracts.
-That’s the core move from ad-hoc AI work to a pipeline you can trust.
+You’ve now seen the full pattern end-to-end: define “done” with one manual run, lock in an output contract, then turn the repetitive work into executable steps with artifacts, retries, and a schedule.
+That’s the move from ad-hoc AI work to a pipeline you can trust.